 For instance, when gathering the status of virtual machines (VMs) from Nova, we only have the tenant\id, which must be used as the project\id.
 However, for billing and later invoicing one might need/want the project name, domain id, and other metadata that are available in Keystone (and maybe some others that are scattered over other components).
 To achieve that, one can use the OpenStack metadata enrichment option.
+This feature is only available to OpenStack pollsters, and can only gather extra metadata from OpenStack APIs.
 As follows we present an example that shows a dynamic pollster configuration to gather virtual machine (VM) status, and to enrich the data pushed to the storage backend (e.g. Gnocchi) with project name, domain ID, and domain name.